 The University of Miami is investigating after a Snapchat video, allegedly featuring a UM student using the n-word, circulated on social media over the weekend.

 The videos show an alleged UM student making derogatory comments toward African Americans.
 The student makes racially explicit comments, using the N-word repeatedly and ranting about black Americans receiving punishments and getting “raped” by “plantation owners.”

-Students received an email from Vice President of Student Affairs Dr. Patricia A. Whitely Monday, Oct.
+Students received an email from Vice President of Student Affairs Patricia Whitely Monday, Oct.
 8 addressing the videos.
 The message said the Dean of Students Office is investigating the incident, and that the responsible individuals will be held accountable.

 “We do not tolerate bias of any kind at the University of Miami,” Whitely wrote.

 The videos were originally posted on Snapchat, but screen recordings also circulated on Twitter.
 They were viewed more than 7,000 times as of Monday night.

 Two videos show several posters hanging on the wall of what appears to be of a room in a UM freshman residential college.
 Explicit slurs are heard throughout both videos, and the second video shows the speaker’s face.

 Senior Kristin Williams said seeing the video elicited strong emotions.

 “I was in shock,” said Williams, a public health major.
 “I was angry that he would feel bold enough to do such a thing and then post it on social media.”